Samfavo234/My-Portfolio/README.md

 # opinion
-This is a portfolio and pag e talking about myself,country and different social media account
+my portfolio is a projected that was created with HTML and CSS ,the project talks about my nationality, my identity,my contacts and different social media account